Food, food, and more food…

-- Verenika and Bohne Beroggi
+- Verenike and Bohne Beroggi

 - In the days and months leading up to the sale, there is much that goes on in the background from preparing donations to ordering supplies for the event.
-Also, volunteers gather in the weeks before the sale to prepare the Bohne Beroggi, warm pastries with a sweet paste inside and a thin drizzle outside, and Verenika, cottage cheese dumplingsa with ham gravy on top .
+Also, volunteers gather in the weeks before the sale to prepare the Bohne Beroggi, warm pastries with a sweet paste inside and a thin drizzle outside, and Verenike, cottage cheese dumplingsa with ham gravy on top .

 - Borscht has a very long history.
 Before mechanical refrigeration, root vegetables were a staple that could reliably last over the long winter, before spring crops were harvested.
 Beets and potatoes are basic to the ‘soup history’ of many cultures.
 While “Mennonite Borscht” at the Kansas MCC Sale has been served without beets, it is available at Cottonwood Court for the Saturday noon “Feeding of the Multitude:”

 - This German buffet in Cottonwood Court typically serves between 6,000 and 10,000 people, and features such morsels as Verenika, Bohne Beroggi, Borscht soup, Cherry and Plum Moos, Zwiebach bread, and home-made pie.Scroll down for more about this great buffet!

 - Saturday morning be sure to stop by the Cottonwood Court building for a scrumptious breakfast of eggs, pancakes, German sausages, and orange juice, milk, or coffee.
 Over 1,300 people will be served.